 Should you visit Feira da Ladra?

 Visiting feira da Ladra is a great way to jump into some local Lisbon activity on a weekend.
-With enough to see and do to cover a morning or afternoon of sightseeing thrown in!
-You’ll have to look hard to find much of real value, but it’s a great experience!
+With enough to see and do in the historic São Vicente area to cover a morning or afternoon of sightseeing thrown in!

 Written by